makerdao/community/governance/votes/Executive Vote - April 30, 2025.md

 #### Whitelist STAR2 ALMProxy

-The STAR2 ALMProxy will be whitelisted on the LitePSM by performing the following call.
+The STAR2 ALMProxy will be whitelisted on the LitePSM by performing the following call:

 - `MCD_LITE_PSM_USDC_A.kiss(0x491EDFB0B8b608044e227225C715981a30F3A44E)`